JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8038 days**.

-And here is a just a random fact -  **The largest type of penguin is the Emperor Penguin which can stand to be almost 3.5 feet tall and weigh more than 90 pounds**.
+And here is a just a random fact -  **The name Wendy was made up for the book "Peter Pan."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)